November 7, 1999: The day Andre Agassi achieved an unprecedented Parisian double

 What next?
 Agassi wins three more Slams while Safin claims two Majors

 It wasn’t until 2006 that Agassi left the Top 10 once and for all.
 Playing only eight tournaments, he would put an end to his career at Flushing Meadows.
-After delivering one last epic fight to prevail against world no.8 Marcos Baghdatis (6-4, 6-4, 3-6, 5-7, 7-5), he would be defeated by Benjamin Becker in the third round (7-5, 6-7, 6-4, 7-5).
+After delivering one last epic fight to prevail against world No 8 Marcos Baghdatis (6-4, 6-4, 3-6, 5-7, 7-5), he would be defeated by Benjamin Becker in the third round (7-5, 6-7, 6-4, 7-5).

 Marat Safin would become an iconic player of the 2000s.
 He would claim two Grand Slam titles, the first one at the 2000 US Open (defeating Pete Sampras in the final, 6-4, 6-3, 6-3), and the second one at the 2005 Australian Open, where he would beat Lleyton Hewitt in the final (1-6, 6-3, 6-4, 6-4) after an epic semi-final win against Roger Federer (5-7, 6-4, 5-7, 7-6, 9-7).

-In November 2000, Safin would become the youngest world No 1 in tennis history (a record broken in 2001 by Hewitt and later by Carlos Alcaraz in 2022), but he would only hold that spot for nine weeks.
+In November 2000, Safin would become the youngest world No 1 in men’s tennis history (a record broken in 2001 by Hewitt and later by Carlos Alcaraz in 2022), but he would only hold that spot for nine weeks.
 His 2005 triumph in Melbourne proved to be his last title on the tour.
 After a slow decline, Safin would eventually retire in 2009.